Qirrat098/Cryptocurrency/README.md

-C# Cryptocurrency Android UI Layout Design
+# Cryptocurrency Android UI Layout Design

 ## Overview
 This project focuses on the design of the user interface for a cryptocurrency-related Android application.
 It includes layouts for a front page, a signup page, and a "Create Your Account" page.
 Please note that this is a UI layout design without functional components.